Spirals-Team/test4repair-experiments/results/chart/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 93

-Nb of Failing EvoSuite Tests: 93
+Nb of Failing EvoSuite Tests: 2

 ---
 #Seed: 7

 ## Patch 13 #  jGenProg+MinImpact With Seed 7

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.xy.XYSeries : 564